BestTimesToVisit.com Logo

 food

 Join the queue for Queenstown's legendary Fergburger, a rite of passage for many visitors.
-While the line can be long, the reward is a generously sized, mouthwatering burger crafted with fresh, local ingredients.
-Go after a night out for the full, slightly surreal, Queenstown experience.
+While the lines can be long, the reward is a generously sized, mouthwatering burger crafted with fresh, local ingredients.
+It's the perfect fuel after a night exploring the town's vibrant bars.

 cultural

-Step back in time in the charming historic gold rush town of Arrowtown, a short scenic drive from Queenstown.
-Wander along the tree-lined main street, browse the boutique shops, and explore the preserved Chinese Settlement.
-Autumn (March-May) is particularly magical when the leaves turn vibrant shades of gold and red.
+Step back in time in the charming historic village of Arrowtown, just a short drive from Queenstown.
+Wander along the tree-lined main street, browse the boutique shops, and explore the preserved Chinese Settlement, a poignant reminder of the gold rush era.
+Autumn (March-May) is particularly stunning with the golden foliage.

 Best time: Mar-May